krobelus/rate-experiments/README.md

 incorrectness of the proof efficiently and help developers find bugs in proof generation procedures.

-There are three distinct contributions in this work:
+To sum up, there are three distinct contributions in this work:

 1. We indicate why checkers ignore certain deletions and provide patches for solvers to make them generate proofs without spurious deletions, that are therefore correct under either flavor of DRAT.

-2. Our extension to the SICK certificate format is present.
+2. Our extension to the SICK certificate format is introduced.

 3. We present the implementation of our checker for specified DRAT that includes the most important optimizations present in other checkers.